Ahead of the Budget on 22 November, we look at the challenges facing the Chancellor – and the options open to him.

 Infrastrcuture and Industrial Strategy

 The Budget must include a plan to replace the finance currently provided by the European Investment Bank for vital national infrastructure projects.
-The upcoming Industrial Strategy White Paper provides an opportunity for investment in infrastructure and housing.
-But with money tight, the key issue is likely to be how well the Government decides where money is spent, rather than how much the Chancellor commits.
+The upcoming Industrial Strategy White Paper provides an opportunity for investment in infrastructure and housing, but with money tight, the key issue is likely to be how the Government decides where money is spent, rather than how much the Chancellor commits.